plotly/plotly.py/doc/python/v6-changes.md

 Plotly.py now takes advantage of recent changes in how Plotly.js handles typed arrays for improved performance.
 See the [performance page](https://plotly.com/python/performance/) for more details.

+> If you are using Plotly.py 6 or later with Dash Design Kit, you may need to upgrade your Dash Design Kit version.
+See the [Dash Design Kit Compatibility section on the performance page](/python/performance/#dash-design-kit-compatibility) for more details.

 ## Dataframe Support

 Plotly Express now uses [Narwhals](https://narwhals-dev.github.io/narwhals/) to natively support pandas, Polars, and PyArrow.
 With this change, the [performance](https://plotly.com/python/performance/) of using Polars or PyArrow with Plotly Express is significantly improved.

 ## Mapbox Deprecation